mirkobunse/qunfold/docs/source/developer-guide.md

 As soon as you push to the `main` branch, GitHub Actions will take out these unit tests, too.

-## Documentation
+### Documentation

-Inspect your changes before pushing them to the `main` branch.
-After building the documentation, open `docs/build/index.html` in your browser.
+After locally building the documentation, open `docs/build/index.html` in your browser.

 ```bash
 . venv/bin/activate